sargarz/sargarz/README.md

 ## |˶˙ᵕ˙ )ﾉﾞ Hello, I am Sara

-- ₊˚  Excited about AI and cybersecurity
+- ❤︎  Excited about AI and cybersecurity
 - ✩   Currently working with Python, C++, and my lil Raspberry Pi
-- ◡̈ 	Experienced in full-stack web development
+- ☺ 	Experienced in full-stack web development
 - ☕︎ 	Currently working on → nothing serious yet (·•᷄ࡇ•᷅ )
-- ࿔ 	Open to collaborating on → pretty much anything!
+- 𖦹 	Open to collaborating on → pretty much anything!
 - ✉︎   Feel free to contact me on Discord! @sargarz